Fat Tailed Factors: S P500 stocks

 Resulting PCs and ICs are plotted in Figure \ref{fig:PCsICs}.
 Qualitatively, the PCs appear to be significantly more dispersed than the ICs; PC1 is immediately visually identifiable as an outlier on each PCA graph, while IC1 is not an obvious outlier in any of the buckets.

-Additionally, PCs vary on the order $\pm 10^{3}$ in all buckets, and $10^{2}$ in the 2010-2012 bucket, while the ICs vary on the order 1 in every bucket.
-This is not an issue of scaling; first ten PCs have higher variance than the first ten ICs, but first ten ICs have higher kurtosis than the first ten PCs.
-This counters any argument that the PCs and ICs are differently scaled; it is impossible to scale them so that their variances and kurtoses are of the same order of magnitude simultaneously, due to the fact that variance scales $\propto w^{2}$ and kurtosis scales $\propto w^{4}$.

 The correlation matrices between the PCs and the ICs in each bucket are shown in Figure \ref{fig:correl}.
-As expected, the PCs are all orthogonal to each other, as are the ICs.
-But the PCs are generally not orthogonal to the ICs, and the correlation matrix has a block structure, with the PC-IC block generally non-zero.
-The block structure of the PC-IC correlation matrix is significant insofar as it illustrates that ICs are not just PCs by another name.
+PCs are generally not orthogonal to the ICs, and the correlation matrix has a block structure, with the PC-IC block generally non-zero.
+This is significant insofar as it illustrates that ICs are not just PCs by another name.
 Even though the top PCs and the top ICs span roughly the same space, they are not the same and the transformation from PCs to ICs is non-trivial.
 By extension, this is also a test of non-Gaussianity; if the underlying processes were generated by a multivariate Gaussian variable, the PCs and the ICs would coincide exactly; kurtosis of a Gaussian variable is $\propto \sigma^{4}$, so a component selected for the highest variance (PC) would also be selected for the highest kurtosis (IC).
 This is clearly not the case for S\&P500 stocks.

 We have constructed the portfolios $ \Pi_{PC}$ and $ \Pi_{IC}$ from the Central Limit Theorem from the increasing number of components $n$, starting from a single component and ending with all $n=10$ components.
 The variances and kurtoses of the resulting portfolios are shown in Figure \ref{fig:moments}.
 Each component was scaled to unit variance, so the variance of each portfolo is exactly $1/n$, to machine prexision.
 The kurtosis illustrates the difference between the portfolios; kurtosis of $ \Pi_{IC}$ decays faster than the variance with increasing $n$, while the kurtosis of $ \Pi_{PC}$ generally does not.
 This is consistent with the respective $n^{-1}$ and $n^{-2}$ scaling for the kurtoses of $\Pi_{PC}$ and $\Pi_{IC}$ as predicted by the Central Limit Theorem.